Winterbourne Academy: History

 The Ridings High School was founded in 1957.
 It was opened by the then Member of Parliament for Bristol South East, Tony Benn.

 In 2007, Rob Gibson (Headteacher at the time) was invited by the Department for Children, Schools and Families (DCSF) to consider a move to Academy status as the Lead (non-financial) sponsor in a hard federation, incorporating King Edmund Community School in Yate.
 As a result, in August 2009, The Ridings' Federation of Academies was established with two independent academies, Winterbourne International Academy (formerly 'The Ridings High School' and the lead sponsor) and Yate International Academy (formerly King Edmund Community School).
 The two academies have since parted ways, and now operate under separate trusts.
 Rob Gibson became the Chief Executive Principal in 2009 of the Federation but left at the end of 2014.
 Beverley Martin became Chief Executive Principal of the Federation in 2015 and Principal of Yate International Academy.

 The Winterbourne Academy has approximately 1,720 students on roll including 370 in its sixth form.
 Winterbourne Academy used to base its curriculum models upon the International Baccalaureate Middle Years Programme.
 The Winterbourne International Academy delivered the International Baccalaureate Diploma (post-16) until 2016.
-International Baccalaureate results were consistently above the International benchmark pass rate of 80%.
-Since 2008, The Winterbourne International Academy has had three students awarded the prestigious Prime Minister's Global Fellowship: students have used these awards to travel to China and Brazil.
-Following major changes at the academy, the International Baccalaureate Diploma was dropped, and thus Winterbourne International Academy became solely Winterbourne Academy.The Principal of Winterbourne Mr. Rob Evans announced that he was going to be resigning in 2016.
-Mr. Richard Haupt took his place as Principal on 1 June 2015.In September 2019 Jason Beardmore became the new principal, taking over from Peter Smart who had been interim headteacher since 2017.

 Academic standards

 The Academy has expanded since its inception, providing services such as a technology college, Arts Centre and Sixth Form.

 Since 2006 it has offered the International Baccalaureate, becoming the first school in South Gloucestershire to offer this qualification, and even attracting students from abroad.
-It hosts the most popular Sixth Form in the county, with children joining at the age of 16 from all of the other local secondary schools.